Complex Reasoning over Logical Queries on Commonsense Knowledge Graphs: Methodology

 We use ATOMIC$_{20}^{20}$~\cite{DBLP:conf/aaai/HwangBBDSBC21}, a comprehensive Commonsense Knowledge Graph covering everyday social, physical, and event-level knowledge, as the base CSKG.
 Before sampling queries, we address the sparsity and quality issues first.

 \paragraph{Sparsity} CSKGs are usually highly sparse compared to factual KGs due to the diversity and scale of commonsense~\cite{DBLP:conf/aaai/MalaviyaBBC20}, resulting in many isolated nodes that can hardly be sampled as part of a complex query.
 To alleviate this issue, we develop a set of rules and use sentence embedding similarity to merge nodes in the CSKG, leading to 22.4\% of nodes being merged and an average degree increase of 25.3\%.
+In the final query sampling process, the number of 2p paths increased from 7,382 to 405,492, and the number of 2i queries rose from 1.43M to 2.06M.

 \paragraph{Quality} The error rate of CSKGs (e.g., ATOMIC has an error rate of $\sim$10\%) can be problematic when we consider the intersection and projection of more than two triples (errors in a single triple could propagate to many multi-hop queries).
 We use an off-the-shelf plausibility scorer Vera~\cite{Vera}, a T5-based scorer fine-tuned on 2 CSKGs and 19 QA datasets, to score every triple in terms of commonsense plausibility (between 0 to 1).
 We filter out triples ($\sim$10\%) with a plausibility score lower than 0.5, the threshold provided in \citet{Vera} for plausible statements.